AusDTO/Digital-Service-Standard/proposed_site/digital_service_standard.md

 1. Understand user needs, conduct research to develop a deep knowledge of who the service users are and what that means for digital and assisted digital service design​

-2. Establish a sustainable multi-disciplinary team that can design, build, operate and iterate the service, led by an experienced service manager​
+2. Establish a sustainable multi-disciplinary team that can design, build, operate and iterate the service, led by an experienced service manager​ with decision-making responsibility

 3. Adopt a user-centred design approach​